 Reframe your nervousness and try thinking of it as excitement.
-If you get butterflies in your stomach when you talk to your new flatmates for the first time that’s natural.
+If you get butterflies in your stomach when you talk to your new flatmates for the first time, don’t worry – that’s natural.

 Accommodation Mixer.
 Go to your accommodation mixer.
 For example, all Abodus properties put on events in the first week so that everyone can start to get to know each other.

 Keep your door open.
 Think about keeping your room door open so that people know that you’re around for a chat.
-It helps if you make your room inviting… amd bring a door stop to uni.
+It helps if you make your room inviting… and bring a doorstop to uni.

 Take contact details.
-Give people your number/email/social media handle and importantly get there’s.
-Where appropriate make a tentative plan to meet in the future…”oh well maybe I’ll see you at film club then?”
+Give people your number/email/social media handle and, importantly get there’s.
+Where appropriate, make a tentative plan to meet in the future, such as “Oh well, maybe I’ll see you at the film club then?”.

 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”